Lille Metro: Operations

 Line 1 is 13.5 km long (8.5 km of which is underground) and serves 18 stations.

 Trains are 2 m wide and 26 m long (composed of permanently coupled two-car sets), and are rubber-tyred.
 Platforms are 52 m in length (though only half of the platform length is currently open to the public), long enough for two units.
 Each unit can carry 156 passengers.

+In January 2013, work began to double the capacity of Line 1.
+The platforms have been lengthened to be used with new 52 m long trains built by Alstom.
+This expansion was expected to be complete in autumn 2017, but was finally completed in February 2026, with the first 12 long trains being available for use since February 14.
+The former VAL 208 of the first line will then be transferred to Line 2 to increase its passenger capacity as well.

 The metro operates from 5:00 a.m. until midnight, with trains every 1½ to 4 minutes (every 66 seconds during rush hour), and every 6 to 8 minutes early mornings and evenings.
 On Sundays there is a train every 2 to 6 minutes.
 A one-way ticket costs €1.80.

-Planned capacity expansion

-Since January 2013, work to double the capacity of Line 1 has been ongoing.
-The platforms are being lengthened to be used with new 52 m long trains built by Alstom.
-This expansion was expected to be complete in autumn 2017, but was still not completed as of October 2025. current planned date is February 2026 The former VAL 208 of the first line will then be transferred to Line 2 to increase its passenger capacity as well.